 This is what I’ve observed.
 Every martial art has a risk of becoming ineffective in real combat.
 When Japanese Jiujitsu joined to become an Olympic sport, it was castrated.
 It was rebranded as Judo, and the most effective and efficient war skills were removed from the practice, and step by step, the art of self-defense became a sport of scoring points, rather than battle and survival skills in life-and-death situations.
 Fortunately, a Japanese master who immigrated to Brazil taught his Brazilian friends this original artform, and the Jiujitsu remained not only deadly but further improved and returned to Japan as Brazilian Jiujitsu (BJJ).
 There are moves in Jiujitsu which are not allowed for competition, but they are still taught for self-defense in BJJ.

-Paragliding was invented by pioneers who risked their lives for you, and it is good that over the years, tech advancements made the wings safer, more performant, and lighter.
-From my perspective, today’s paraglider customers are steering the manufacturers toward comfort and user-friendliness, sacrificing feedback and survivability in the rare but very dangerous situations.
+Paragliding was invented by many pioneers who risked their lives for us, and it is good that over the decades, tech advancements made the wings safer, more performant, and lighter.
+But now it is going into dangerous territory where real air safety is substituted by “feeling of safety”.
+From my perspective, today’s paraglider customers today are not adventurers and pioneers, who sensitively aware of danger.
+Many new entries are increasingly main stream people, steering the manufacturers relentlessly toward feeling of comfort, sacrificing feedback and survivability in the very dangerous situations.

 Similarly, many of the competition-level pilots from around the world, if they had to fly alone over the unfamiliar rocky Swiss Alps, without the race organizers, weather planning staff, and racing gaggle, probably can’t fly safely on their own.
 But there are many genius pilots who are regularly flying high in unforgiving terrain, in super difficult takeoff conditions, turbulent air, facing plenty of inaccurate weather forecasts, unknown, and flying until a ripe old age, like the Sherpas in the Himalaya.
 There is a huge difference between Sports vs Arts.
 When money flows in, the trend pushes the herd toward a sports competition mentality, everyone believing and doing the same thing.
 From my perspective, this is a very dangerous trend because we are moving away from the nature of reality.
 We fly outdoors in nature, not in an Olympic stadium with a referee that stops the bad weather.